Four-Week Cross-Border Human Trafficking Journalism Fellowship

-Impulse NGO Network will run a Four-Week Fellowship for mid-career journalists from India, Bangladesh, Nepal and Myanmar to conduct major in-depth reports on cross-border human trafficking in and across the neighbouring countries.
+Impulse NGO Network has launched a Four-Week Fellowship for mid-career journalists from India, Bangladesh, Nepal and Myanmar to conduct major in-depth reports on cross-border human trafficking in and across the neighbouring countries.

 Journalists will build their networks across the different countries and will work with local journalists and experts to conduct their reports.
 Experienced journalists from a Core Committee will act as mentors to the fellows, providing them with professional guidance and support throughout the fellowship.